sivakon/settings/README.md

 this is a test file.

-This is a new thins in the wvorld.
+This is a new thins in the world.

 Is this the best thing in the world.